Building PHP¶

 compile extensions, e.g. header files.
 This can be easily remedied by installing a development package, which is

-.
+typically called php-dev.
 To facilitate debugging with valgrind or gdb one could additionally install debug symbols,

-which are usually available as another package called php-dbg
+which are usually available as another package called php-dbg.

 But even if you install headers and debug symbols, you’ll still be working with a release build of PHP.
 This means that it will be built with high optimization level, which can make debugging very hard.
 Furthermore release builds will not generate warnings about memory leaks or inconsistent data structures.
 Additionally prebuilt packages don’t enable thread safety, which is very helpful during development.